I love social history – how ordinary people lived, forgotten stories, ruins, relics, mysteries – Christmas Island (Indian Ocean) has the lot!

 The early history of the Island, coupled with ruins, old sites, an exciting find and stories from friends and family piqued my curiosity to an all time high.
 So on my return, I started researching for more information about this tiny dot in the ocean and sharing my findings with an online group of over 400, mostly former and some current, Christmas Islanders.

 After some time I realised that it was a shame that my findings were restricted just to the online group.
-I decided I had accumulated enough material to populate a small website so the information could be more widely available.
-And so, this is how “Christmas Island Archives” has come about.
+I decided I had accumulated enough material to populate a website so the information could be more widely available.
+And so, this is how the ever growing and unique “Christmas Island Archives” website, has come about.

 Perth, Western Australia